walshbr/introduction-to-text-analysis/archives/tei.md

 ![marking up poem by hand](/assets/tei.png)

+I stopped short of assigning a rhyme scheme of *a b c b d b*, but you get the idea.

 The *Text Encoding Initiative* (TEI) is an attempt to join abstract humanities concepts with the kinds of systematic